 According to my gardening magazines, British gardeners prefer bright, bold pompom-like styles of dahlias and peonies.2

 For my own company, gather the stalks, those tall, leggy, asymmetrical glads, asphodels, lilies, and crocosmia.
-Reaching sunwards and bending towards earth.
+Reaching sunwards but beguiled by an unseen force to bend towards earth.
 I keep them nearby, precious items of meaning and power.

 We passed the flower market on the way.
 How right it is to love flowers and the greenery of pines and ivy and hawthorn hedges: they have been with us from the very beginning.